PennDOT data shows roundabouts are ‘safest intersection’

 Roundabouts tend to get people talking on both sides of the issue.

-PennDOT examined 19 roundabouts at 16 locations across Pennsylvania, all are on state roads and were once either stop-sign or signalized intersections.
+PennDOT examined 19 roundabouts at 16 locations across Pennsylvania, all are on state roads and at intersections once controlled by stop signs or signals.

 Huzvar says the new data shows overall crashes are down 34% and that fatalities have gone down from two to zero.

-“We studied 19 roundabouts at 16 locations and at those locations, the data was three years before and three years after,” said Huzvar.
+“We studied 19 roundabouts at 16 locations and at those locations, the data was three years before and three years after,” Huzvar said.

 PennDOT says roundabouts force cars to slow down and also eliminate oncoming traffic, two things that reduce the chance of crashes.

-“The severity of crashes is reduced because traffic is yielding, going more slowly and traveling in one direction,” said Huzvar.
+“The severity of crashes is reduced because traffic is yielding, going more slowly and traveling in one direction,” Huzvar said.

 He believes better-informed drivers and increased signage might help numbers fall even more.